 Ready to upgrade from smart bulbs to smart light switches?
-HomeKit enabled light switches can be installed by almost everyone with the right tools.
+HomeKit-enabled light switches can be installed by almost everyone with the right tools.
 In fact, you may already have most of the tools required.
-Check out our list of everything that you will need to get the job done.
+Here are our favorite tools and accessories that will help to get the job done in no time.

 - Safety first: Fluke 1AC Non-Contact Voltage Tester